• Skip to main content

 Labeled ingredients for roasted carrots and Brussel sprouts.

 • Carrots - Regular old carrots, this humble vegetable gets sweeter as it roasts and caramelizes.
 Just trim the tops and scrub well with your hands under running water, no need to peel!
+If you love carrots, try this Carrot Ginger Coconut Soup and this Roasted Carrot Hummus!

 • Brussel Sprouts - Brussel sprouts roast in just about the same time as carrots, making them work well together.
 They get crispy and caramelized, really roast them to a dark golden brown color for the best flavor.